JankMajesty/VDT_CBtest/pages/themes.md

 ## Military Reconstruction Act (1867)

-One of the most common items listed in the Vicksburg Daily Times newspapers as a cause for grievance is the Military Reconstruction Act of 1867 (Military Bill).
-This was the first of the Reconstruction Acts being passed through Congress after the Civil War, and required the southern states to write new constitutions and for the citizens of those states - including African Americans - to vote on the new constitution.
-Additionally, southern states were required to ratify the Fourteenth Amendment to the American Constitution into law.
+The Military Reconstruction Act of 1867 (Military Bill) was a common cause for protest in The Vicksburg Daily Times newspapers.
+This was the first of the Reconstruction Acts being passed through Congress after the Civil War, and required the Southern states to write new constitutions and for the citizens of those states - including African Americans - to vote on the new constitution.
+Additionally, Southern states were required to ratify the Fourteenth Amendment to the American Constitution into law.

-The Vicksburg Daily Times Newspapers highlight the negative southern response to the passing of this bill through many editorials, news reports and reprinted speeches in its effort to elucidate and persuade public opinion against this bill.
-The volumes curated in this website reveal a consistent narrative against the reintegration of southern states into the Union and also fear of the African American vote.
+The Vicksburg Daily Times newspapers highlight the negative Southern response to the passing of this bill through many editorials, news reports and reprinted speeches in its effort to elucidate and persuade public opinion against this bill.
+The volumes curated in this website reveal a consistent narrative against the reintegration of Southern states into the Union and also fear of the African American vote.

 **Explore the newspapers:**